StuartJO/ThalamicGradients/README.md

 ```
 Note you need the [Connectome Workbench](https://www.humanconnectome.org/software/connectome-workbench) to be installed for the above to work.
 This will download all the maps in the _current_ neuromaps release, so might not get the original 72 I used.

-I manually made a seperate Excel file which gives the metadata about each brain map, using [this](https://docs.google.com/spreadsheets/d/1oZecOsvtQEh5pQkIf8cB6CyhPKVrQuko/edit#gid=1162991686) as a reference.
+I manually made a separate Excel file that gives the metadata about each brain map, using [this](https://docs.google.com/spreadsheets/d/1oZecOsvtQEh5pQkIf8cB6CyhPKVrQuko/edit#gid=1162991686) as a reference.

 ### Getting mouse connectivity and gene expression